shalomcrown/planning/Readme.md

 We start with the cap on an batteries outside.
 The goal is to have the batteries inside and cap on.

-The ttorch problem can be seen in the test tree in TestTorchProblem.java.
+The torch problem can be seen in the test tree in TestTorchProblem.java.

+## References
 [^1]: Steven M. LaValle, Planning Algorithms, Cambridge University Press, 2006.

 [^2]: Alex Nash, Sven Keonig, Maxim Likachev; Incremental Phi*: